-The Company has elected to exclude the indirect tax effects of share-based compensation deductions in computing the income tax provision or benefit recorded within the consolidated statement of operations and comprehensive income.
-Also, the Company uses the portfolio approach in releasing income tax effects from accumulated other comprehensive income.
 The Company recognizes the tax benefit from an uncertain tax position taken or expected to be taken in a tax return using a two-step approach.
 The first step is to evaluate the tax position taken or expected to be taken in a tax return by determining if the weight of available evidence indicates that it is more likely than not that the tax position will be sustained upon examination by the relevant taxing authorities, based on the technical merits of the position.
 For tax positions that are more likely than not to be sustained upon audit, the second step is to measure the tax benefit in the financial statements as the largest benefit that has a greater than 50% likelihood of being sustained upon settlement.

-The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as a component of other income (expense), net in the consolidated statements of operations and comprehensive income.
+The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as a component of other income (expense), net in the consolidated statements of operations and comprehensive income (loss).
 Changes in facts and circumstances could have a material impact on the Company's effective tax rate and results of operations.